amritrajputt/tracking-learning/README.md

 DCL command ( grant , revoke )
 TCL command ( begin , commit , rollback , savepoint )
 DTO AND DQL

+#5 jan 2026
+solved 1 binary tree problem and complete challenge on masterji and also practiced SQL

+#6 jan 2026

+solved 1 binary tree problem and complete challenge on masterji and also learnt about normalisation in SQL (1NF, 2NF , 3NF).